Gougères- French Cheese Puffs

 - As soon as it boils, remove the pan from heat and quickly beat in flour with a hand held mixer.
 Beat until the mixture comes together and it leaves the sides of the pan.

-- Bake until the cheese puffs are slightly golden and feel light and airy (if they are still "heavy" the dough still needs to cook).
-20-30 minutes.
+- Bake until the cheese puffs are slightly golden and feel light and airy, 20-30 minutes. (if they are still "heavy" the dough still needs to cook).
 20 minutes is usually enough for me.